burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 9. Abbreviated Function Templates

 Staring from C++20, the template function can be written a bit shorter.
-That syntax is called "Abbreviated Function Templates".
+That syntax is called *"Abbreviated Function Template"*.
 If you want your template to instantiate functions where multiple parameters have the same type or related types, you still have to use the old syntax.
 It is so because every occurrence of `auto` in the function parameter list of an abbreviated function template introduces an implicit, unnamed template type parameter.
 Example:

 ```cpp